 If the price is already reduced – because it's short notice, winter or midweek - there's often more flexibility.
 The boundaries have already been flexed, so the psychological loss for your supplier is reduced.

-Do remember to get the discounts in writing though, especially as it's easy to get stung by 'annual price increases' that come into effect between the time you book and your big day.
+Remember to get the discounts in writing - especially as it's easy to get stung by 'annual price increases' between the time you book and your big day.

 17Go for off-the-beaten track venues